 Prior to this initial public offering, there has been no public market for our shares or ADSs.
-We will apply for our ADSs to be listed on the NASDAQ Global Market.
+We have received approval for listing our ADSs on the NASDAQ Global Select Market.
 Our common shares will not be listed on any exchange or quoted for trading on any over-the-counter trading system.
 If an active trading market for our ADSs does not develop after this offering, the market price and liquidity of our ADSs will be materially and adversely affected.